 NCUA is the independent federal agency created by the U.S. Congress to regulate, charter and supervise federal credit unions.
 With the backing of the full faith and credit of the U.S. Government, NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 90 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.

-Most Requestedbank banking bogus budget business buy consumers costs credit credit cards credit union credit unions debt deficit economics economy education employment farming Federal Reserve finance gold Government identity theft IRS jobs loans marketing money mortgage mortgages Pennsylvania resume sales savings sell small business speaking spending stock market Taxes unemployment United States of America USA work
+Most Requestedbank banking bogus budget business buy climate change costs credit credit cards credit rating credit union credit unions debt deficit economics economy education employment Federal Reserve finance fraud global warming gold Government identity theft IRS jobs loans marketing money mortgage mortgages Pennsylvania resume sales savings sell small business spending stock market Taxes United States of America USA work